Salable/node-sdk/docs/versioned_docs/version-2.8.0/subscriptions/remove-seats.md

 _Type:_ `string`

-The `uuid` of the Subscription where the seats will be removed
+The `uuid` of the Subscription the seats will be removed from

 ##### config (_required_)